laboon/CS1632_Summer2017/exercises/8/exercise8.md

 ## Fix Bugs

 1. Fix all of the defects found by the FindBugs program, _except_ any ones labeled Dead Local Store.
-These are often false positives and I have found it useful to ignore them.
+These are often false positives and I have found it useful to ignore them (a "dead local store" is a variable whose value is not read after assignment.
+However, Java's compiler puts "dummy" values for final local variables, and since FindBugs only reads compiled bytecode, it often tells you about these problems which you have no way of fixing from a code perspective).
 2. Ensure that the Sieve program still works by sending in a few different values (there is no need for "official" pinning tests for this assignment, although it would be a good idea to do in industry)

 ## Grading